By Bhavan Kumar

 As the instructor, try to keep from assigning status levels to poses when speaking about them.
 No one wants to stay a beginner for long, and it’s human nature to want to hit the advanced levels as soon as possible.
 New students tend to view physical prowess as everything.
 Emphasizing the complete journey of the yogic path rather than the a physical goal will help your students keep their focus on what really matters in their yoga practice.

 The Truth About Props

-Props also go a long way in preventing yoga related injuries, but students don’t always look kindly at using them.
+Props help us prevent student injuries, but practitioners don’t always look kindly at using them.
 Yoga teachers have the power to remove any stigma from prop usage by freely using props themselves.
 Telling your students that props are simply tools for getting the most out of yoga practice makes them seem like less of a crutch and more of an aid, which they are.
 If you use props when demonstrating, your students are going to feel very comfortable, when they use them.

 No matter what Yoga teachers do, there will be students who insist on playing with their alignment in order to look like they are doing the same thing everyone else is.
 Rather than constantly addressing these students, find students in your class who are exemplary in the fact that they stress proper alignment in their yoga practice, even if that makes their asana look less skillful and polished as everyone else’s.
 These dogged yoga students deserve the praise, and it’s a great way to let other students know what you as a teacher value in a student.
 The student who constantly tries, works hard, and makes steady progress through practice should be recognized for his or her efforts.

 Injuries are a risk with any physical activity, but that shouldn’t stop people from seeking higher levels of physical fitness to improve their health.

 © Copyright – Aura Wellness Center – Publications Division

 To see our selection of Yoga teacher training courses, please visit the following link.

 Click here too see our online Yoga Nidra teacher training course.